eganjs/gradle-plugin-yarn/README.md

 ## Mission Statement

-This is intended to be an opinionated plugin aimed at delivering a zero configuration experience.

-The idea is to provide a plugin that just orchestrates and keeps out of your way as much as possible.
+The idea is to provide a minimum viable plugin for orchestrating yarn.

 ## Requirements